JulietteArchambeau/GOPredEvalPinpin/DRYAD_repository/README.md

 `4_ReduncancyAnalysis_VariancePartionning_IdentificationCandidateSNPs.Rmd`

-  - Selection of the climatic variables based on their biological relevance for maritime pine, their contribution to the genetic variance using a RDA-based stepwise selection ([Capblancq and Forester 2021](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13722)) and the magnitude of their exposure to climate change.
+  - Selection of the climatic variables based on their biological relevance for maritime pine, their contribution to the genetic variance using a RDA-based stepwise selection (Capblancq and Forester 2021) and the magnitude of their exposure to climate change.
   - Partitioning genomic variation among climate, neutral population genetic structure (accounted for with the main axes of a PCA) and geography (accounted for with population coordinates or distance-based Moran's eigenvector maps).
-  - Identification of the outlier SNPs using Redundancy analysis (RDA); approach developed in [Capblancq et al. (2018)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12906) and [Capblancq and Forester (2021)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13722)).
+  - Identification of the outlier SNPs using Redundancy analysis (RDA); approach developed in Capblancq et al. (2018) and Capblancq and Forester (2021).

 `5_GradientForest_IdentificationCandidateSNPs.qmd`

-  - Identification of outlier SNPs with the Gradient Forest (GF) algorithm, using either raw allele frequencies (GF-raw) or allele frequencies after correction for population relatedness (GF-X), as described in [Fitzpatrick et al. (2021)](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13374) and [Capblancq et al. (2023)](https://nph.onlinelibrary.wiley.com/doi/full/10.1111/nph.18465).
+  - Identification of outlier SNPs with the Gradient Forest (GF) algorithm, using either raw allele frequencies (GF-raw) or allele frequencies after correction for population relatedness (GF-X), as described in Fitzpatrick et al. (2021) and Capblancq et al. (2023).

 `6_BaypassAnalysis_IdentificationCandidateSNPs.qmd`

-  - Identification of outlier SNPs with [BayPass](https://www1.montpellier.inra.fr/CBGP/software/baypass/index.html); approach described in [Gautier (2015)](https://academic.oup.com/genetics/article/201/4/1555/5930067?login=true)).
+  - Identification of outlier SNPs with [BayPass](https://www1.montpellier.inra.fr/CBGP/software/baypass/index.html); approach described in Gautier (2015).

 `7_LFMM_IdentificationCandidateSNPs_GenomicOffsetPredictions.qmd`

-  - Identification of outlier SNPs and estimation of the genetic gap (i.e. genomic offset) with the `LEA` R package ([Gain & Francois 2021](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.13366)), which uses the latent factor mixed model (LFMM) approach ([Frichot et al. 2013](https://academic.oup.com/mbe/article/30/7/1687/972098?login=true); [Cayes et al. 2019](https://academic.oup.com/mbe/article/36/4/852/5290100?login=true)).
-Mathematical and theoretical details of the approach in [Gain et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.01.02.522469v3).
+  - Identification of outlier SNPs and estimation of the genetic gap (i.e. genomic offset) with the `LEA` R package (Gain & Francois 2021), which uses the latent factor mixed model (LFMM) approach (Frichot et al. 2013, Caye et al. 2019).
+Mathematical and theoretical details of the approach in Gain et al. (2023).

 `8_GeneratingSNPsets.qmd`